mollyim/mollysocket/README.md

 You haven't entered the right url.

 This must be the one where MollySocket is reachable.
 To test it, open the link you have entered in a browser: you should see a json containing the version of MollySocket.
 For instance `{"mollysocket":{"version":"1.2.0"}}`.

+If you can access the web server, make sure it is accessible over HTTPS.
+Molly can't connect to the server over HTTP.

 * **On the Android app, the status states _The account ID is refused by the server_**